SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/troubleshoot/troubleshoot_clicalc.md

 You may, however, write to any IOBUS address, as well as see the writable memory range of RAM via pressing **`m`** at the memory monitor prompt.

+### memory range dumping is slow. even in SBTCVM's OS terminal output!

+This is done to keep the TTY in the pygame frontend from being overloaded. as SBTCVM's official TTY speed is only 600 character/second.
+This command is best used with smaller sections of memory...

+Please see: **romdump.py**, for a more robust tool.